 1. Bickering and Sarcasm:

-When your team members are not coping, they won’t / can’t come to work.
-When everything seems bleak, and it is hard to muster up any kind of positivity or enthusiasm, people will stay at home, and the impact this has on everyone else can be overwhelming.
+When your team members are not coping, they will call in sick.
+When everything seems bleak, and it is hard to muster up any kind of positivity or enthusiasm, people will opt out of working, and the impact this has on everyone else can be overwhelming.

-Have you ever looked around the office and noticed how distracted or unengaged your people are?
+Have you ever looked around the office or at the faces in your zoom calls and noticed how distracted or unengaged your people are?
 Presenteeism is defined as individuals being physically present at work, but due to ill-health, stress, overwhelm or exhaustion, they are not functioning at their full capacity.

 5. Losing staff:

 Your best staff will not stay in an environment that does not put their health and wellbeing first.
 It’s as simple as that.
-When there is such a talent shortage, you need to be doing everything you can to create a work environment that attracts, enthuses and retains the very best people within your industry.
+When there is such a talent shortage, you need to be doing everything you can to create a work culture that attracts, enthuses and retains the most talented people within your industry.